-The price of the tour includes your guide, a bike, a helmet and a small bike mounted bag to carry your gear.
-Please note the tour price for some of our tours includes a light or picnic lunch whilst others do not.
 In the circumstances where meals and drinks are not included we stop at cafés frequented by the locals and where the prices are reasonable.

 If you need to cancel your tour we will try our best to accommodate your change.
 Our cancellation policy is explained in our Canberra Bike Tours Terms and Conditions.
 Click here to read our Canberra Bike Tours Terms and Conditions.

-Our tours range between 4 and 6 hours, including stops for lunch and snacks.
+Our Capital Highlights, Capital Twilight and Tidbinbilla Nature Reserve tours range between 4 and 6 hours including stops for lunch and snacks.
 The length of the tour route is dependent on the tour group’s interests and the riding abilities of those on the tour.
 Distances vary between 14 and 20 kilometres.

 We have the tools to repair a flat tyre or fix minor mechanical problems.
 If you cannot physically complete the tour, we will arrange transportation for you (at your cost) and the bike back to the starting location.

-Yes, We make regular stops to learn about locations and the history of Canberra, to take in our surroundings, for drinks and toilet breaks.
+Yes.
+We make regular stops to learn about locations and the history of Canberra, to take in our surroundings, for drinks and toilet breaks.

 Please bring a bottle of water, wear comfortable clothing (worn in layers) and fully enclosed shoes (no high heels).
 There will be many photo opportunities throughout the tour so don’t forget your camera!
 We also suggest you bring a small amount of money for additional purchases.